 Lingua Bear provides a window into how people think and use language via an original listener-based acquisition model.
 It incorporates corresponding words and phrases in both English and a target language while highlighting its unique idiosyncratic features.
 We chose English as our auxiliary language because of its status as an international lingua franca.
 Through the different lists of words, phrases, art, and songs, we hope to capture each language’s ethos, taking inspiration from Nasa’s Golden Record Capsule sent into space in 1977.

 We designed Lingua Bear with the environment and broader society in mind and aim to include all languages regardless of their “usefulness” for international commerce or communication.

-We should prioritize keeping our languages alive because each of them is a vessel containing our ancestral knowledge, history, and culture; and through a high degree of linguistic diversity, we amplify our collective intelligence.
+We should prioritize keeping our languages alive because each of them is a vessel containing our ancestral knowledge, history, and culture.
+Through a high degree of linguistic diversity, we amplify our collective intelligence.

-Lingua Bear features indigenous languages, such as Guaraní from South America or Bube from Africa; and major language dialects, such as Japanese from Osaka or Spanish from Oaxaca.
-We also include major languages because they are useful for international communication, and because many of them have developed their own unique grammars and vocabularies following colonization.
+Lingua Bear features minor languages, such as Guaraní from Paraguay or Navajo from the US; and major language dialects, such as Ukrainian from Sevastopol or Spanish from Oaxaca.
+Major languages are useful for international communication and have developed their own unique grammars and vocabularies following colonization.

 By hearing and learning foreign languages, the next generation will have a vested interest in their survival.
 We recognize that they are the driving force for maintaining linguistic diversity and that we can have a significant impact on glottophagy by facing the taboos associated with speaking indigenous languages and encouraging the youth to relearn forgotten ones.
 Whether you were an indigenous child separated from your parents and placed in a boarding school, a refugee whose parents were killed in a war, or someone whose predecessors were kidnapped, human trafficked, and forced into servitude, we want to provide you with the opportunity to reconnect with your roots.